Skip to main content

 paul la posta

-Course Fees: Students pay regular UCSD Summer Session tuition and fees for the eight credits registered.
-Students will travel daily to visit sites and to the La Posta Band Kumeyaay reservation (aprox.
-70 minutes each way).
+Course Fees: Students pay regular UCSD Summer Session tuition and fees for the 8 units registered.
+There is an additional required travel fee (~$180).

 Health, Healing, and Sustainable Community Development in Bali: A UCSD Summer Session Global Seminar with Professor Leslie Lewis